fonoster/routr/CORE.md

 **Brief Description**

 The *Message Dispatcher* component takes a SIP message and forwards them to the corresponding Message Processor.
-The matching process is done using the request from the *EdgePort*.
+The the matching process is done using the request from the *EdgePort*.

 The *Message Dispatcher* will always use the first Processor that matches a request.
 If no match is found for the given request, the server MUST respond with a `SIP 405: Method Not Allowed.` The *Message Dispatcher* component does not manipulate the SIP Messages.

 **Functional Requirements**